 This leaves us with something of an unresolved problem, having dispatched the progressive educational model in which children are treated as a distinct society, in which they have to form their own authority and politic, we cannot then turn to the traditional authority as an escape.
 What Arendt drives at is the superiority of adult over child, but this is temporary as the child develops.
 Arendt’s sense of authority in education is based on a fluid dynamic of adult superiority which evolves as the child develops.
 It is what I might describe as ‘professional relationships’ to trainees on an initial teacher education programme.
 It is the idea that the teacher has adult authority and can communicate a set of rules or principles, but at the same time the child is growing to adulthood and must ultimately be respected as an equal.
 There is in no sense the espousal of a zero-tolerance or no-excuses approach to education as a resolution of the crisis in education.

 Arendt’s criticism of progressive education, as she believed to be existent in American schools, is reminiscent of William Golding’s Lord of the Flies:

 Overall, Arendt raises some valid criticisms about education, criticism that continue to be relevant.
-In the essay she does not propose a particular solution.
+In the essay, she does not propose a particular solution.
 This is understandable since, as she acknowledges, she is not a professional educator.
-She suggest that necessarily education must be conservative, in the sense of ‘conservation’.
+She suggests that necessarily education must be conservative, in the sense of ‘conservation’.

 [Conservatism]is the essence of educational activity, whose task is to cherish and protect something—the child against the world, the world against the child, the new against the old, the old against the new (Arendt, 2006, p.
 188).